 You’re psyched about the end of the term, prom and summer plans are on your mind, but you still have those annoying finals to deal with.
-Here are some tips on how to unearth the most viable answers to those multiple choice and true/false questions.
+This compilation gives you some tips on how to unearth the most viable answers to those multiple choice and true/false questions.
 We guarantee that these will only help some of the time.

 - When an answer is absolute and contains words like “always, only, never, none, all, no, exactly, must, everything, etc,” those answers is usually false or invalid.
 Almost nothing happens the same way all the time (unless it’s a math test).
 But, don’t use this tip to eliminate “all of the above” or “none of the above” as potential answers.